SLH879/TW-Portfolio/README.md

 # Technical Writing Portfolio: Liang-Hu Shieh

 This repository contains selected writing samples in standard operating procedures, governance briefs, and structured documentation.
-Samples emphasize clarity, process thinking, and the ability to convert complex source material into usable outputs.
+Samples demonstrate procedural writing, workflow documentation, governance communications, and structured content development for technical and non-technical audiences.

-The portfolio reflects 8+ years of experience producing 3,000+ structured written deliverables across research, instructional, and analytical formats.
+This portfolio reflects 8+ years of documentation and content-development experience, including the production of 3,000+ structured deliverables across research, instructional, governance, and procedural formats.